Nuba peoples: Dwellings

 The Nuba people reside in the foothills of the Nuba Mountains.
 Villages consist of family compounds.
 A family compound consists of a rectangular compound enclosing two round mud huts thatched with sorghum stalks facing each other called a shal.
 The shal is fenced with wooden posts interwoven with straw.
-Two benches run down the each side of the shal with a fire in the middle where families will tell stories and oral traditions.
+Two benches run down each side of the shal with a fire in the middle where families will tell stories and oral traditions.
 Around the shal is the much larger yard, the tog placed in front.
 The fence of the tog is made of strong tree branches as high as the roof of the huts.
 Small livestock like goats and chickens and donkeys are kept in the tog.
 Each compound has tall conical granaries called durs which stand on one side of the tog.
 At the back of the compound is a small yard where maize and vegetables like pumpkin, beans and peanuts are grown.